expyriment/expyriment/documentation/sphinx/Tutorial.rst

 ====================================================

 Note, Expyriment is a library for the programming language Python.
-That is, you have to know at least a bit, how to program in Python, before using Expyriment.
+That is, you have to know at least a bit, how to program in Python before using Expyriment.
 The are couple of `excelent tutorials`_ online.

 To start programming a new experiment you can actually take any text editor.